jwodder/kbits/_dev/BITS.md

 - `python.bh`
 - Sending e-mail with curl
-- Deleting Elasticsearch indices?
 - `which` vs. `type` vs. `whereis` etc.
-- nesting block structures in Markdown (including differences between GitHub and other implementations)
 - comparison of daemonization tools
 - Python: encodings and interacting with the outside world:
     - Python stdio encodings?